cfpbackup/hmda-combined-documentation/fig_versioned_docs/version-2021/data-specifications.md

 Code 10—No co-applicant

-Code 11—FICO Score 9

 Code 1111—Exempt

 > a.
 Use Code 1 for Equifax Beacon 5.0, which may also be known as FICO Score 5.

 > b.
 Use Code 2 for Experian Fair/Isaac Risk Model v2, which may also be known as FICO Score 2 or FICO Classic v2.